jjg/jsfs/docs/journal.md

 # JSFS 5 Dev Journal

+## 01062025
+Dad passed away last time I was working on this.
+Taking me a few minutes to figure out where I left off...

+Looks like there's some failing `auth` tests, so that's as good a place to start as any.

+Added a bunch of `not implemented` tests as placeholders for things `auth` should (or shouldn't) do.
+Also started documenting keys and tokens in the new README.

+Something I'm reconsidering is the use of SHA1 for token generation (and elsewhere).
+It's no longer considered secure, but I'm not sure if that matters.
+We're not really using it for security, only to generate collision-resistant hashes, so maybe it's OK to keep?
+Keeping it ensures backward-compatibility, and using something more secure is probably going to be more resource-intensive (although I should verify this).
+Something to think about...

+I also decided that we're going to use directories to replace `STATIC_ACCESS_KEYS`.
+I think it can be as simple as creating a "root" directory, maybe I'm wrong, and if so we change it later.

 ## 12312024
 Beginning to flesh-out `auth`.
 This now depends on the concept of `directory`, so I might give some more thought to that (or just stub around it for now).